gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 In order to achieve a 0 downtime upgrade, APIM has to be upgraded before upgrading the gateways.

-On hybrid architectures where gateway bridge feature is enabled, gateways have to be upgraded in this order :
+On hybrid architectures where Gateway bridge feature is enabled, gateways have to be upgraded in this order :

 1. The bridge server gateway
 2. The bridge client gateway